Helping Women Succeed in the Workplace

-“I went to my boss, Bill Grumbles, and told him I thought I was the right person for the position,” says Packard, co-founder of HGTV and author of Rules of the Game: 10 Strategies for Women in the Workplace.
+“I went to my boss, Bill Grumbles, and told him I thought I was the right person for the position,” says Packard, co-founder of HGTV and author of New Rules of the Game: 10 Strategies for Women in the Workplace.
 “He paused, looked at me and said, ‘Susan, do you want to run a company some day?’
 I replied yes.
 He proceeded to tell me why I did not want to take that particular position and educated me on the types of jobs that would best position me for my future aspirations.”

 “A few years ago, a friend of mine said she thought my story was interesting and I ought to consider writing a book for women on navigating the workplace,” Packard says.
 “The more I thought about it and the more time I spent mentoring women in the workplace, I realized my friend was right.
 There are many lessons I have learned through the years that could be beneficial for other working women.”

-“In the book I talk about why it is a bad idea for women to act like men, the importance of composure, why women need to create a network around them of people they trust, how to dress and why competition isn’t a bad thing,” Packard says.
+“I talk about why it is a bad idea for women to act like men, the importance of composure, why women need to create a network around them of people they trust, how to dress and why competition isn’t a bad thing,” Packard says.

 Another strategy in Packard’s book is the art of brinksmanship to gain an advantage without clearly stating your goal.
 In poker, this is the art of reading “the tell.”

-For example, Packard tells a story of taking her HGTV CEO to meet with the head of Tele-Communications, the leader in the cable industry at the time.
+For example, Packard recalls taking her HGTV CEO to meet with the head of Tele-Communications, the cable industry’s leader at the time.
 They arrived for the meeting and had to wait two hours.
-When the meeting finally began, the guy stated his company’s position which Packard believed was ridiculous.
+When the meeting finally began, the guy stated his company’s position.
+Packard believed it was ridiculous.
 About fifteen minutes into the meeting, Packard stood up and declared the meeting over.
-Once they were in the car, the CEO asked why the meeting went so badly, to which Packard replied, “It did not go badly.
+When her CEO asked why the meeting went so badly, Packard replied, “It did not go badly.
 We actually won that round.
 They wanted us to beg.
 We needed to tilt the power in our favor.”